datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 Note how `#` is used to make comments.
 Comments won't run as code.

-Consider this problem: The book Harry Potter and the Goblet of Fire(part 4) sold $55 million$ copies and one of its sequel books, Harry Potter and the Deathly Hallows(part 7) sold $50 million$ copies.
+Consider this problem: The book Harry Potter and the Goblet of Fire (part 4) sold $55&nbsp;million$ copies and one of its sequel books, Harry Potter and the Deathly Hallows(part 7) sold $50$ (million) copies.
 What is the combined sale of the two books?

 *** =instructions
 - Assign the number of books sold (in millions) to hp4 and hp7 variables